gura-conf/gura/docs/spec.md

 Any Unicode character may be escaped with the `\uXXXX` or `\UXXXXXXXX` forms.
 The escape codes must be valid Unicode [scalar values](https://unicode.org/glossary/#unicode_scalar_value).

-All other escape sequences not listed above will be interpreted as literal.
+All other escape sequences not listed above are not valid and must raise `InvalidEscapedCharacterError`.

 Sometimes you need to express passages of text (e.g. translation files) or would like to break up a very long string into multiple lines.
 Gura makes this easy.